Waste Water Treatment

-Wastewater treatment plants (WWTPs) can be an option in some towns and cities for re-purposing pet waste only if the facility decides to accept the waste stream.
+Wastewater treatment plants (WWTPs) can be an option in some towns and cities for repurposing pet waste if the facility agrees to accept dog and cat poop.

-In the U.S. and Canada, WWTP managers and municipalities decide if dog waste can be flushed or if large quantities of dog waste can be taken to their facilities for treatment.
+In the U.S., Canada, and Australia, WWTP managers and municipalities decide if dog waste can be flushed or if large quantities of dog waste can be taken to their facilities for treatment.
 Whether a material is accepted depends on a facility’s processes, policies and capacity.

-In past years the EPA recommended flushing dog poop but that advice has been largely withdrawn from online public statements.
+The EPA recommended flushing dog poop in past years, but that advice has been largely withdrawn from online public statements.
+Some communities continue to suggest this option.
 WWTPs are designed and built for human waste.
 Facilities are understandably wary that too much pet waste might result in systemic problems.

 To determine the suitability of adding pet waste into systems that end up at WWTPs, you need to contact your local water treatment service.